icon-project/icon-service/docs/score-guide/writing-score.rst

 payable decorator (@payable)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Only functions with ``@payable`` decorator are permitted to transfer icx coins.
+Only functions with ``@payable`` decorator are permitted to receive incoming ICX coins.
 Transferring 0 icx is acceptable.
-If msg.value (icx) is passed to non-payable function, the call will fail.
+If ICX coins (msg.value) are passed to a non-payable function, that transaction will fail.

 eventlog decorator (@eventlog)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^